sindrebroch/ha-flexit/README.md

 2. Add this repository as a custom repository
 3. Search for and install the "Flexit" integration.
 4. Restart Home Assistant.
-5. Configure the `Flexit` integration.
+5. Add the `Flexit` integration to HA from the integration-page

 ### MANUAL INSTALLATION